 A 2005 seismic evaluation concluded that the Administration Building did not meet current standards and the building was determined to be unsafe for personnel occupation.
-The Administration Building is currently the subject of Section 106 consultation with the Puerto Rico SHPO as the FAA considers the future of the property.
+Following extensive consultation, a Memorandum of Agreement (MOA) was developed among the FAA, the Puerto Rico SHPO, the Advisory Council on Historic Preservation, and various concurring parties.
+The MOA was signed in August 2017 and outlines measures to rehabilitate the Administration Building consistent with the Secretary of Interior's Standards.